duke-darius/duke-dock/README.md

 Currently devloping on MaxOS so most features will be OSX focussed, but more general purpose features will be added over time.

 ## Usage Information
-Upon installtion, a hidden window will be loaded which can be displayyed by pressing (Windows: WIN + SHIFT + O) (MAC: SHIFT + META + O).
+Upon installtion, a hidden window will be loaded which can be displayed by pressing (Windows: WIN + SHIFT + O) (MAC: SHIFT + META + O).
 You can then click the button to access which ever feature you would like OR press the relevent keyboard shortcut.

 ## Current Features